Professional Degrees that Lead to High-Paying Jobs

 The other key quality of a professional degree is that it teaches you what you need to know to perform a particular job.
 While you might need to conduct some academic research (such as a final capstone or paper), the program focuses on practical lessons about the profession.
 This often includes real-life experiences such as internships.

-This is different from an academic degree, such as a Doctor of Philosophy (Ph.D.), which focuses on research and other scholarly work.
+A professional degree is different from an academic degree, such as a Doctor of Philosophy (Ph.D.), which focuses on research and other scholarly work.
 While academic degrees also touch on practical learning, this is not their focus.

 Tips for Selecting a Professional Degree Program